wikitribune/fabrica-pending-revisions/README.md

 - Published as an open-source project on Github, under the MIT license

 ## Who made this
-FCE was originally designed and coded by [Yes We Work](http://yeswework.com/) in conjunction with WikiTribune.
+FPR was originally designed and coded by [Yes We Work](http://yeswework.com/) in conjunction with WikiTribune.
 [Fabrica](https://fabri.ca/) is a series of tools designed to improve WordPress for content creators and developers.